zion-walker/travelers/README.md

 ## Step-by-Step Guide to Respresenting Mascot Memorability

-* import necessary packages (Pandas, Numpy, Matplotlib, Seaborn)
+> * import necessary packages (Pandas, Numpy, Matplotlib, Seaborn)
-* Load/Read the Datafile
+> * Load/Read Datafile
-* Clean the Dataset
+> * Clean Dataset
-* **Create a DataFrame indexed by video with Hit Rate as column**
-> * Isolate columns relevant to Recognition Phase
+* **In Cleaned Dataset, Isolate columns relevant to Recognition Phase**
 ```
 ["phase_id", "mascot_name", "video_context", "Response", 'stim_type']
 ```
 > * Isolate all responses where "phase_id" is equal to "recog_random" and "recog_ordered"
-> * Determine whether response is a Hit or False Alarm
+* **Determine whether response is a Hit or Other Response**
->> * In new column,
-* when studied and sure/maybe/guess old, = HIT in a new column
+> * when studied and sure/maybe/guess old, = Hit
-* when lure and sure/maybe/guess new, = HIT in a new column
-* when studied and sure/maybe/guess new, = False alarm in a new column
-* when lure and sure/maybe/guess old, = False alarm in a new column
+> * Create a Boolean mask in a new column True = Hit
-* alternatively, could this become a boolean mask where TRUE = hit?
+> * Rename items in Boolean Column so that TRUE = Hit False = Miss, Incorrect rejection, Correct rejection, False Alarm
+* **Determine the total number of responses for each video in a new column**

-Create a function that will repeat this for all mascot videos Calculate the “Hit Rate” per mascot video, make it its own series. determine the number of participant responses per mascot video divide total Hit by total number of responses
+> * Calculate the “Hit Rate” per mascot video in a new column by dividing total Hit across participants by total number of responses
+* **Create a DataFrame indexed by Mascot Video with Hit Rate as column**
+> * Visualize this data in a bar graph

-Create a new df indexed by mascot video w/ columns: HR, phase_id, mascot Visualize this data in a graph... bar graph?
-Calculate the average HR per mascot
+Create a new df indexed by mascot video w/ columns: HR, phase_id, mascot Calculate the average HR per mascot
 Create a new series w/ mascot and respective avg.
 HR Visualize this data graphically... again by bar graph?